salesforce/rules_spring/springboot/README.md

 ## In Depth

+### Rule Attributes Reference

+The documentation below explains how to use, or has links to other documents, for all of the features support by the _springboot_ rule.
+For reference, the attributes are documented in the [generated _springboot_ Stardoc file.](springboot_doc.md).

 ### Manage External Dependencies in your WORKSPACE

 This repository has an example [WORKSPACE](../../WORKSPACE) file that lists necessary and some optional Spring Boot dependencies.